dnsimple/dnsimple-support/content/articles/manage-url-record.markdown

 You can manage [URL records](/articles/url-record) in DNSimple using the [DNS record editor](/articles/record-editor).

-The instructions in this article assumes you are familiar with the [URL record format](/articles/url-record#record-format) and usage.
+The instructions in this article assume you are familiar with the [URL record format](/articles/url-record#record-format) and usage.

 ## Add an URL record